-Red Hen Press seeks to discover and publish works of literary excellence, support diversity in a creative industry, promote literacy in our local schools, and serve as a hub for literary events and enrichment.
-We are a community of readers and writers who are actively engaged in the essential human practice known as literature.
+The mission of Red Hen Press is to publish works of literary excellence, to foster diversity, and to promote literacy in our local schools.
+We seek a community of readers and writers who are actively engaged in the essential human practice known as literature.

 Our History: 25 Years of Literary Independence and Community Impact

 In 1994, Dr. Kate Gale and Mark E. Cull co-founded the press from their San Fernando Valley home, selling nearly all they owned to begin publishing talented writers whose works had been overlooked by large-scale publishers.
 Red Hen Press has since transformed into a thriving organization that supports the Greater Los Angeles Area and international communities with arts-based events and literary advocacy.
 The press maintains five unique programs: